Massively Parallel Sequencing/ Multiplex Ligation-dependent Probe Amplification

 - Malignancy associated with a PGL/PCC tumor

-- Onset at <45 years of age
+- Onset occurs at <45 years of age

 Offer targeted testing for a known familial variant.
-If no familial variant has been previously identified, order a multigene sequencing panel that includes deletion/duplication analysis.
+If no familial variant has been previously identified, order a multigene sequencing panel that includes a deletion/duplication analysis.

 For detailed information on the testing strategy for PGL/PCC tumors, refer to the ARUP Consult Pheochromocytoma - Paraganglioma topic.